rhinstaller/kickstart-tests/README.rst

 - parallel
 - createrepo
 - python3-rpmfluff
+- squid

 On Fedora the dependencies can be installed with dnf like this::

-  sudo dnf install lorax-lmc-virt libguestfs-tools python3-libvirt virt-install parallel createrepo python3-rpmfluff
+  sudo dnf install lorax-lmc-virt libguestfs-tools python3-libvirt virt-install parallel createrepo python3-rpmfluff squid

 Or with the install_dependencies_fedora.sh script: